itornaza/kaleidoscope/README.md

 #endif
 ```

 - The kaleidoscope effect is implemented in the function `kaleidoscope` that is declared `my_library.h` and defined in `my_library.c`.
-Further, helper functions are used and defined after `kaleidoscope`.
+Further, helper functions are used and defined after the `kaleidoscope` function.

-- The the main triangle and the basic 6 o' clock triangle of the kaleidoscope that are used during shrinking are shown below.
+- The the main triangle and the basic 6 o' clock triangle of the kaleidoscope that are used during shrinking and rotating are shown below.

 ![Trigonometry](schematic.png)